FAQ

 At minimum, once a month when you and your supervisor review your monthly summary.
 But realistically, the more often you check, the smaller and cheaper any corrections will be.

-The compliance rules that cause the most trouble are all cumulative: supervision percentage, unrestricted ratio, and total hour progress.
-These change with every hour you log.
+The compliance rules that cause the most trouble run on two clocks.
+Supervision percentage, supervision contacts, and the monthly caps reset with each calendar month, while the unrestricted ratio and your total hour progress build cumulatively.
+All of them change with every hour you log.
 A weekly glance at your numbers takes 30 seconds and can save you months of corrective work.

 Think of it like checking your speed while driving.
 If you glance at the speedometer regularly, small adjustments keep you in range.
 If you only check once an hour, you might have been speeding for 20 miles before you notice.